 If it’s a late night flight, chances are that you’ll probably be awake already.
 However, if it’s any early morning flight, well, good luck with that.

 Most people set a long list of alarms on their phone, one after every 5-minute interval, to make sure that they wake up on time.
 Even then, sometimes, nothing can shake them from their slumber.
 If you belong to this category of people, a loud alarm clock is your best friend.
+Missing your flight because of oversleeping is not an option!

-Pack Your Bags before Time
+Pack Your Bags ahead of Time

 However, this is a tricky feat to try.
 Not everyone has it in them to be perfectly calm and cool, and delay packing their travel bags till the very last minute and still get it right.
 Only the strong-nerved and fearless have the ability to do that.